Koh Yao Noi - A Quiet Island Surprise Off The Coast Of Phuket

 Our favourite beach was definitely Klong Jark (located here).
 The beach was eastward facing and, at least when we were there, pretty much deserted.
 We made camp under a tree and enjoyed the clear waters and shell strewn sands, whilst above us, hornbills flitted in and out of the trees.

-On a day out with the scooters we also explored Long Beach (located here) and its diminutive neighbour; Little Long beach (location).
+On a day out with the scooters we also explored Long Beach (located here) and its diminutive neighbour; Little Long beach (located here).
 These two beaches were a little off of the beaten path (no paved approach on the scooters) but were beautiful and wild.
 Due to their more remote location, there were only ever a handful of people there.
 We pretty much had both beaches to ourselves.
-There were signs that Long Beach used to have drinks stands and even a bar but it looks like these were victims of COVID and have not reopened yet so make sure you bring your own drinks and snacks.
+Since we’ve visited, it looks as though there is a new restaurant and beachside bungalows to stay in on Long Beach, check them out here.

 Google Maps also shows another beach/ bay called Mankei Bay (here on Google Maps) at the far north of the island We would not recommend the scooter ride up there.
 The ride is on a mixture of dirt roads and raised concrete paths only a couple of feet wide.
 We eventually gave up after 20 minutes and an incident involving a ditch and our scooter….